-Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.

-- Hearing Exam: 1 routine hearing exam every year - Hearing Aids: up to 2 TruHearing-branded hearing aids every year (one per ear per year). - Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors and are available in rechargeable style options (for an additional \$50 per aid).
-You should see a TruHearing provider to use this benefit.
-Call 1-855-205-5570 to schedule an appointment (for TTY/TDD, dial 711). - TruHearing hearing aid purchases include: - First year of follow-up provider visits from date of hearing aid purchase - 60-day trial period - 3-year extended warranty - 80 batteries per aid for non-rechargeable models - Benefit does not include or cover any of the following: - Ear molds - Hearing aid accessories - Additional provider visits - Additional batteries; batteries when a rechargeable hearing aid is purchased - Additional cost for optional hearing aid rechargeability - Costs associated with loss & damage warranty claims
+Services that are covered for you What you must pay when you get these services Hearing services IN NETWORK Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, Hearing exams: \$10 copay for each audiologist, or other qualified provider.
+Medicare-covered diagnostic hearing exam.
+Hearing Exam: 1 routine hearing exam every year • Hearing Aids: up to 2 TruHearing-branded hearing aids every year (one per ear per year). \$0 copay for 1 routine hearing exam every year. • Benefit is limited to TruHearing's Advanced and Premium hearing aids, which come in various styles and colors and are available in rechargeable style options (for an additional \$50 per aid).
+You should see a TruHearing You should see a TruHearing provider for the routine exam. provider to use this benefit.
+Call 1-855-205-5570 to schedule an appointment (for TTY/TDD, dial 711).
+Hearing aids: TruHearing hearing aid purchases include: First year of follow-up provider visits from date of hearing aid purchase Up to 2 hearing aids per year (one per ear per year).
+60-day trial period 3-year extended warranty 80 batteries per aid for non-rechargeable models \$699 copayment per aid for Advanced Aids through a TruHearing provider.
+Benefit does not include or cover any of the following: Ear molds Hearing aid accessories Additional provider visits \$999 copayment per aid for Premium Aids through a TruHearing provider.
+Additional batteries; batteries when a rechargeable hearing aid is purchased Additional cost for optional hearing aid rechargeability Costs associated with loss & damage warranty claims An additional \$50 per Premium aid for rechargeable style options.
 Costs associated with excluded items are the responsibility of the member and not covered by the plan.

-Hearing exams:

-\$15 copay for each Medicare-covered diagnostic hearing exam.
+OUT OF NETWORK Hearing exams: \$50 copay for each Medicare-covered diagnostic hearing exam.